 The diffuse radiance is given by Is, Ω' and is the radiation scattered into the line of sight from all directions.
-The phase function, ps, Θ, described the probability that a ray of light will be scattered from a direction, Ω', into the line of sight propagation direction, Ω. The scattering angle, Θ, is defined as
+The phase function, ps, Θ, described the probability that a ray of light is scattered from a direction, Ω', into the line of sight propagation direction, Ω. The scattering angle, Θ, is defined as